intermine/im-docs/docs/database/data-sources/data-licences.md

 ## Why does it have to be a URL to a standard data licence?

-The contents of `DataSet.licence` should a URL that points to a standard data licence.
+The contents of `DataSet.licence` should be a URL that points to a standard data licence.

 ### Why can't I put a URL to the fair use policy?